kevinkuszyk/terraform-aws-apigateway-authorizer-cache/readme.md

 # terraform-aws-apigateway-authorizer-cache

 A repo to show an example of terraform not creating an api authorizer correctly when the `authorizer_result_ttl_in_seconds` is set to `0`.
+More at terraform-providers/terraform-provider-aws#12633.

 ## Repro steps